Current Pastoral Council Members include:

 Please click on a month below to view the corresponding updates from the Pastoral Plan.

 The Pastoral Council, with Fr.
-McCaffrey's approval, submits a Pastoral Plan for 2013.
-This plan consists of seven goals, followed by supporting objectives.
-All objectives have a one year deadline, with completion by the end of the Liturgical Year, celebrated as the Feast of Christ the King on November 24, 2013.
+McCaffrey's approval, submits a Pastoral Plan for 2014.
+This plan consists of six goals, followed by supporting objectives.
+All objectives have a one year deadline, with completion by the end of the Liturgical Year, celebrated as the Feast of Christ the King on November 24, 2014.

 Goal #1: Increase understanding and devotion to the Eucharist in a positive manner, with reverence before, during, and after Mass.